ClusterHQ/flocker/docs/faq/index.rst

 Flocker is under active deployment and we receive a lot of questions about how this or that will be done in a future release.
 You can find these questions in the Future Functionality section below.
-You can also view `ideas for future releases`_.
+You can also view :doc:`ideas for future versions of Flocker</roadmap/index>`.

-If you want to get involved in a discussion about a future release or have a question about Flocker today, get in touch on our Freenode IRC channel #clusterhq or `the flocker Google group`.
+If you want to get involved in a discussion about a future release or have a question about Flocker today, get in touch on our Freenode IRC channel #clusterhq or `the flocker Google group`_.

 ZFS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~